Skip to content

 They “just want to be music now.”

 Writing about pain is both necessary and difficult.
-Pain is eased by being moved, and writing a poem about pain gets it moving.
+Pain is eased by movement, and writing a poem about pain moves it.

 In Andrea Potos’ poem, we don’t know what her wounds are – only that the cello is speaking to those hurting places, encouraging them to become something beautiful.
 We don’t know if the poet is listening to Yo-Yo Ma on Spotify, if she’s at a concert of John Rutter’s “Out of the Deep” from the Requiem, or if she plays the cello herself.
 We just know the cello is the vehicle for change.